dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 --- abstract

 Hybrid key exchange refers to using multiple key exchange algorithms simultaneously and combining the result with the goal of providing security even if all but one of the component algorithms is broken, and is motivated by transition to post-quantum cryptography.
-This document categorizes various design considerations for using hybrid key exchange in the Transport Layer Security (TLS) protocol version 1.3 and outlines two concrete instantiations for consideration.
+This document provides a construction for hybrid key exchange in the Transport Layer Security (TLS) protocol version 1.3.

 --- middle

 # Introduction {#introduction}

+This document gives a construction for implementing hybrid key exchange in TLS 1.3.
+The overall design approach is a simple, "concatenation"-based approach: each hybrid key exchange combination should be viewed as a single new key exchange method, negotiated and transmitted using the existing TLS 1.3 mechanisms.

-This document categorizes various design decisions one could make when implementing hybrid key exchange in TLS 1.3, with the goal of fostering discussion, providing options for short-term prototypes/experiments, and serving as a basis for eventual standardization.
-This document also includes two concrete instantiations for consideration, following two different approaches; it is not our intention that both be standardized.
+Earlier versions of this document categorized various design decisions one could make when implementing hybrid key exchange in TLS 1.3.
+These have been moved to the appendix of the current draft, and will be eventually be removed.

 This document does not propose specific post-quantum mechanisms; see {{scope}} for more on the scope of this document.